Skip to main content

 Jessica is most grateful for the support of her family and friends, the lessons learned from the joys and struggles she has experienced in her career, and the privilege of supporting CAF members throughout the last 22 years.
 She shares this as a lifelong lesson: Through every trial and triumph, try to choose kindness, resilience, and optimism.

-She will compete in alpine skiing, swimming, indoor rowing, and skeleton.
+She will compete in alpine skiing, indoor rowing, skeleton and wheelchair rugby.

 Rufca-Hanna.jpgTrade: Human Resources Clerk